Our contributor, Tessa Huff, is back with a new cake recipe perfect for the holidays….

 1 1/4 cups milk

 - Preheat oven to 350 degrees.
-Prepare three 6 inch pans and set aside.
-Sift together dry ingredients and set aside.
+Butter and flour three 6 inch pans and set aside.

 - Place butter in the bowl of an electric mixer and beat on medium-high for 3-5 minutes.

-- Add in the brown sugar and cream together on medium speed.
+- Add in the brown sugar and mix together on medium speed.

-- On medium-low, gradually add in the eggs and molasses until incorporated.
+- On medium-low, add in the eggs one at a time followed by the molasses.
+Mix until incorporated.

 - Add in the grated ginger.